 I cancelled my Zipcar membership after two years.
 To fulfill "drive once every three months", I had to rent Enterprise and the likes again.

 Fortunately, 2016-2017 was job interview season.
 If the company offers a choice between a rental car and reimbursement of taxi fees, I would choose a rental car every time.
-I drove an Avis in Seattle, a Hertz in San Jose, and a Sixt in San Jose as well.
+I drove an Avis in Seattle, a Hertz in San Jose, and a Sixt also in San Jose.
 Apart from attending the job interview, it was some combination of seeing museums, hiking, eating at fine restaurants, and just enjoying the highways.
 The only thing scared me was a "severe tire damage" warning sign at airport's car return entrance; I got off the car to inspect the device, and understood that I would be fine if I drive forward without stopping or backing off.
 During two of these trips, I also realized that I need a "fog driving" lesson, but no driving school is offering that because they can't control the weather.

 I took two road trips on Enterprise in 2017.
 I drove to Yuma, AZ on my birthday to attend a Geocaching mega event.
 That trip also involved some driving along a rough road across U.S. Army Yuma Proving Ground, during which I could hear small rocks bumping onto the vehicle.
 The car came back "dirty", but the manager at Enterprise did not find any damage.
 The other trip was with my mom when she came visiting me, going to Sedona, AZ.
 Mom was approval of my driving skills.